postandcourier/infant-mortality/three-rail-text.md

 Fourteen months later, Laura, now 33, gave birth to William.

-In short order, he was followed by two more healthy children, Anna in 2013 and Jillian, “perfect and beautiful,” just last week.
+In short order, he was followed by two more healthy children, Anna in 2013 and Jillian, “perfect and beautiful,” just last month.

 Sullivan and his department’s specialists monitored each of the pregnancies.